Mario Farnbacher: Career

-In 2019, Farnbacher won the WeatherTech SportsCar Championship GTD class championship with co-driver Trent Hindman.
+In 2019, Farnbacher won the IMSA SportsCar Championship GTD class championship with co-driver Trent Hindman.
+The duo claimed one race win during the season, taking class victory at the 6 Hours of Watkins Glen.
 The following season, Farnbacher scored his second consecutive GTD class championship, this time with co-driver Matt McMurry.

 With MSR's move to the DPi class for 2021, Farnbacher found himself initially without a ride.
 In January, however, it was announced that he would compete with Magnus Racing in their new Acura NSX GT3 at the 24 Hours of Daytona.
-For the remainder of the WeatherTech Sprint Cup, beginning at Mid-Ohio, he joined Compass Racing, driving alongside Jeff Kingsley.
-Following an injury suffered by Marc Miller prior to the round at VIR, Farnbacher also competed with Gradient Racing, finishing 15th in the GTD class following an accident.
+For most of the WeatherTech Sprint Cup races, beginning at Mid-Ohio, he joined Compass Racing, driving alongside Jeff Kingsley.
+Farnbacher also competed with Gradient Racing at the VIR round as a substitute for injured Marc Miller.